Pete Buttigieg has withdrawn his candidacy.

 - He says election security requires greater investment in cybersecurity, reforms such as paper ballots, and clear signals to foreign governments such as Russia that there will be consequences for continued election interference.

 - He favors tougher federal scrutiny of big tech companies for anticompetitive behavior and acquisitions of smaller companies.
+He says Facebook and other companies have accumulated too much power and calls for doubled funding for antitrust enforcement.

 - He also favors a national “right to be forgotten,” akin to laws in California and Europe, which would allow consumers to scrub some personal data from the internet.